Image of Lucian Ghinda writing for notes.ghinda.com

 Bash one line to display git commit message without indentation

 I like to write explanatory git commit messages and if the PR/MR has one single commit, I use the commit message as the body of the Pull Request/Merge Request.
+Using the simple git log command displays the commit message but has some padding/indentation:

 git log -1 --pretty='format:%s%n%n%b'

-the body of the commit message
+`%b` is the body of the commit message

 alias .lastmsg="git log -1 --pretty='format:%s%n%n%b'"